AmirMehr/MaterialNotify/README.md

 # MaterialNotify
-An ultra super lightweight material notification with Javascript and css
+An ultra super lightweight material notification with Javascript and css.

 <a href="https://codepen.io/AmirMhr/pen/ZELJBVR">Demo</a>